dguest/atlas-dl/_episodes/01-basic-repo.md

 ~~~
 {: .language-markdown}

 and save the file.
-[Hoo-rah](https://www.hopeforthewarriors.org/newsroom/oorah-v-hoora/)!
-Let's ask git what is sees now:
+(Note from Sam: please don't confuse [Hoo-rah and Oorah](https://www.hopeforthewarriors.org/newsroom/oorah-v-hoora/)) Let's ask git what is sees now:

 ~~~
 git status